 Specifies the filter value for the corresponding filter type.
-This could be either a client IP address or a URI.
+This value might be either a client IP address or a URI.
+Specify exactly one attribute for each filterValue.

 enableESIToPassCookies

 Specifies whether to allow forwarding of session cookies to WebSphere Application Server when processing ESI include requests.
 If the value is set to true, this custom property is enabled.
 If the value is set to false, the custom property is disabled.
 By default, the value is set to false.